PCRE2GREP(1) General Commands Manual PCRE2GREP(1)

 given for the non-argument case above also apply to this

-exist in the pattern, or were not set in the match,
+in the pattern, or were not set in the match, nothing is

-nothing is output unless the file name or line number are
+output unless the file name or line number are being

-substrings are output for each match, in the order the
+are output for each match, in the order the options are

 --om-capture=number